ganindu7/deepnotes/topics/utils/helpful_linux_commands.md

 sudo chmod 770 path/to/dir/
 ```

-These commands apply the permissions directly to the path/to/dir/ directory.
-If you want to apply them recursively to all contents within the directory as well, add the -R option to chmod, like chmod -R 750 path/to/dir/ or chmod -R 770 path/to/dir/.
+These commands apply the permissions directly to the `path/to/dir/` directory.
+If you want to apply them recursively to all contents within the directory as well, add the `-R` option to chmod, like `chmod -R 750 path/to/dir/` or `chmod -R 770 path/to/dir/`.